How Echo Look could feed Amazon’s big data fueled fashion ambitions

 And while a fairly uniform garment like a dress shirt can make an easy recurring purchase, i.e. once you’ve figured out which size fits you, a lot of fashion is intentionally far less predictable.
 Meaning there’s a much greater need for style-related try ons.
 Female fashion especially falls into this category — hence Amazon heavily focusing the marketing for Echo Look on women…

 Amazon’s vast strength is how its various parts link and pull together (like Prime) to build lock-in by embedding more and more utility into the core platform.
 So Echo Look — which at first glance might seem a bit of a niche product (at least from a male perspective) — is designed to lay important groundwork for Bezos’ big bet on fashion.
 The company has already launched a swathe of its own clothes brands in key markets.
-Now, giving Alexa the gift of sight, opens the opportunity for Amazon to get a far more intimate perspective on how its customers think about fashion as they try things on in the privacy of their bedroom and ask Alexa to be their fashion judge.
+Now, giving Alexa the gift of sight, opens the opportunity for Amazon to get a far more intimate perspective on how its customers think about fashion as they try things on in the privacy of their bedroom — asking Alexa to be their fashion judge.

 At the same time the Echo Look aims to shift how Amazon users experience fashion buying via the marketplace.
 This latest Alexa-enabled incarnation means Amazon is no longer primarily a vast, impersonal warehouse that has to be manually data-mined to unearth threads you want to buy; rather it becomes a style destination in its own right; an app that’s savvy about fashion trends and understands personal taste so it can do the leg work and shop for you.
 At least, that’s the pitch and the promise.

 The ecommerce juggernaut that Bezos controls — Amazon’s market cap is now a staggering $439 billion — has not merely been growing in momentum and marketshare because of the huge inventory it aggregates and makes discoverable in myriad different ways.
 But, at least in key markets, because it has fixated on delivering convenience at faster and faster speeds — building distribution and shipping infrastructure that can all but eliminate the practical difference between buying online vs shopping in store.
-It’s not quite instant gratification but in some cases Amazon is pushing very close indeed — with one-hour delivery in some urban areas for a sub-set of products, and even delivery within 15 minutes via its experimental Prime Air drone trials (and its eyeing some even crazier delivery ideas than those).
+It’s not quite instant gratification but in some cases Amazon is pushing very close indeed — with one-hour delivery in some urban areas for a sub-set of products, and even delivery within 15 minutes via its experimental Prime Air drone trials (and even eyeing some crazier delivery ideas than those).

 Amazon’s ecommerce imperative is to work towards excising the middle ground and going direct to the customer where the most money is to be made.
 In fashion’s case that not only means luring consumers away from retailers’ bricks and mortar stores but, increasingly, moving in on the fashion labels themselves.
-After all, many clothes worn by people aren’t bought principally or specifically for the label they bear, but for the utility or passing color they offer.
+After all, many clothes aren’t bought principally or specifically for the label they bear, but for the utility or passing color they offer.
 Amazon wants — and clearly feels — it can dominate those types of clothing purchases.
 It has the scale, ambition, speed and data to cut itself a very sizable chunk of the fashion market, reckons Tom Adeyoola, founder of UK fashion tech firm Metail — which has been working on rethinking the online fashion buying experience with virtual fitting room and garment digitizing technology for almost 10 years.

 Not just basics and low cost garments that might otherwise have been purchased at a supermarket — but High Street fashion, glossy catalogue brands, and other online clothes retailers.
 Amazon’s own brand ambitions on the fashion front look almost absolute.
 At this point its own brand fashion labels include: women’s fashion (Lark & Ro, Society New York) and accessories (North Eleven); children’s clothes (Scout + Ro); mens’ suits (Franklin Tailored) and dress shoes (Franklin & Freeman).
 Workout clothes are also apparently incoming.